What to expect

 A typical meetup

-Our meetups are relaxed and take place in a pub setting.
+Our meetups are relaxed and take place on Zoom (it would normally be a pub setting).
 Because we are there to support each other, there is some structure and facilitation but it's very casual and no one is ever expected to speak.

 Normally attendance is between 8 and 15 people.
 Sometimes it's as high as 25 or 30 but we always manage with any size group!

-While everyone is arriving and getting our drinks we'll have a chance to chat and play some games or do crafts.
-Feel free to bring your own games and crafts!
+While everyone is arriving and getting our drinks we'll have a chance to chat and do crafts.
+Feel free to bring your current craft to the Zoom!

 7.30pm: introductions and a thinking round